Interested in Doing Research on Forested State Trust Lands?

 - Project Coordinator: Teodora Minkova (DNR)

-- The implementation of the monitoring is scheduled to start in the summer of 2012
+- The implementation of the monitoring started in the summer of 2012

 Young-stand thinning to promote habitat structure